Skip to Content

 What are Trakka campervans or motorhomes

 I notice that Trakka make a slightly different distinction in their vehicles.
-They have 5 main models: a campervan, 3 van motorhomes, and a coach motorhome.
+They have 3 main models: a campervan and 2 motorhomes.

-What they call a van motorhome, is what I (and I think, most other people) would call a campervan.
+What they call a motorhome, is what I (and I think, most other people) would also call a campervan.
+Simply because it is built on a van chassis… and it has a sliding slide door, just like a van.

 I suspect they’re making the differentiation because many people would still think of a ‘campervan’ as a small van for backpackers; with a bed, sink and storage built in.